RaghaviRajumohan/rhythmsofdata/index.md

 </h3>

 <p>
-I developed a custom dataset to train a predictive model for concert ticket pricing, incorporating variables such as artist popularity, event timing, and supporting acts.
-Using advanced data analysis and modeling techniques, I identified key drivers influencing ticket prices and delivered actionable insights for strategic pricing.
-To enhance practical application, I built a Dynamic Ticket Price Calculator, an intuitive, user-friendly tool enabling stakeholders to input event details and receive instant price predictions.
-This project empowers the events industry with data-driven strategies, optimizing revenue generation and enhancing decision-making in real time.
+This custom dataset is a trained predictive model for concert ticket pricing, identifying the importance of factors like artist popularity, event timing, and supporting acts on willingness to spend.
+Weight of factor importance was determined by analysis and model development, with largest drivers incorporated into a user-friendly tool that predicts ticket price based on event details.
+This tool could be used to optimize revenue based on event features.
 </p>

 <p>